albertoCotumaccio/WeShare---application/README.md

 ### Introduction

-* We used expo to work on the code, currently the sdk is at version 45, should it update use the command ```expo update``` or ```expo update sdk```
+* We used expo framework to work on the code, currently the sdk is at version 45, to update it use the command ```expo update``` or ```expo update sdk```.
-* We strongly suggest using Visual Studio Code as your IDE and the Git Lens plugin for Visual Studio, we have been very comfortable with this setup
+* We strongly suggest using Visual Studio Code as your IDE and the Git Lens plugin for Visual Studio, we have been very comfortable with this setup.

 ### Installing

-* To run our project, navigate to the directory and you can use both ```yarn``` and ```npm``` (we suggest yarn to fix all possible incompatibilities between the various installed libs )
+* To run our project, navigate to the directory and you can use both ```yarn``` and ```npm``` (we suggest yarn to fix all possible incompatibilities between the various installed libs ).
 * Immediately after cloning the repo you need to run one of the following commands (depending on the handler used) to align the libraries: ```yarn or npm install```
 * Then run ```expo start``` to start the expo server and run the app on a device.

 ### Build APK

 * currently to build the app there are two tools, the native expo and the new EAS tool.
-We strongly suggest you use the latter since expo build will be discontinued on January 4, 2023 (184 days away).
+We strongly suggest you use the latter since expo build will be discontinued on January 4, 2023.
 If you would still like to try both tools, just run ```expo build:android``` or use the following instructions:

 ```
 - from terminal run npm install -g eas-cli